What is Giardia?

 - Do not drink untreated surface water from springs, streams, rivers, lakes, ponds, shallow wells, or ground water at risk of containing pathogens.
 It is likely contaminated with animal feces.

 - When camping do not relieve yourself within 30 metres of a water source.

 - Do not drink unpasteurized milk or juices.

 - Wash your hands before eating or handling food.

 - Wash your hands after using the toilet, changing diapers, or touching animals.

 - Make sure children, especially those who handle pets, wash their hands carefully before eating and on a regular basis.

-- Avoid contact with feces during sexual activity.
+- Use safe sex practices and try to avoid contact with feces during sexual activity.

 How can Giardia cysts be removed from water?

-- Filtering: To remove Giardia cysts, filters must have an absolute pore size of one micron or be certified by an organization accredited by the National Standards Foundation (NSF) for cyst removal.
-Jug-type water filters will not remove Giardia.
+- Filtering: To remove Giardia cysts, filters must have an absolute pore size of 1 micron or less, and be certified by the National Sanitation Foundation (NSF) International or another accredited third party agency.
+Jug-type water filters (such as Brita®), will not remove Giardia.
 Some built-in water filtration systems will remove Giardia, but they need regular and thorough maintenance to work well.
-Information on certification of treatment devices is available at www.scc.ca/.